Blog: Can I Use HSA or FSA to Pay for Prescription Eyewear?

 Blue light filters are often used by people who struggle with insomnia.
 Blue light emitted by computer screens is thought to interfere with the body's internal clock, meaning that using a computer late at night could make it harder for a person to fall asleep.

 At JINS Eyewear, we offer eyeglasses with blue light filters that block out up to 25% of the blue light emitted from smartphones and computer screens.
 We also offer blue light glasses for night time use before bed, that blocks up to 60% of blue light.
-In addition, we have blue light glasses for heavy screen usage, called JINS SCREEN Plus which block 40% of blue light.
+In addition, we have blue light glasses for heavy screen usage, called JINS SCREEN HEAVY USE which block 40% of blue light.
 These filters reduce the strain on the eyes that comes from using electronic devices and also help reduce insomnia caused by late-night device use.

 Many HSA and FSA providers cover our blue light lenses, making them an affordable choice for those who spend a lot of time using computers and other electronic devices, like smartphones and tablets.
 And with 42% of the U.S. labor force now working from home full-time with longer hours of screen time as of June 2020, blue light glasses are more important than ever for maintaining eye health.